 This duality will be of increasing concern as we get further into the story, Alex eventually and explicitly represented as an anti-christ figure, i.e. one who takes the place of Christ.
 This transpires through his becoming the perfect Christian.

 Oh, wait, and before we leave this section, it repeats also certain elements of the milk bar.
-For the blackboards reminded of the black walls there, and Dim's blowing a raspberry after the woman singing the Ode to Joy, followed by Alex's swift whack of the cane on his leg in retribution and a bid to assert his vision of order.
-The same happens here with the raspberry blown as the chaplain preaches not on joy but the agonies of hell fire and dark, followed by the prison guard's attempt to impose order.
+For the blackboards reminded of the black walls there, and Dim's blowing a raspberry after the woman singing the Ode to Joy, followed by Alex's swift whack of the cane on his leg in retribution and a bid to assert his vision of order, reminds of the raspberry blown as the chaplain preaches not on joy but the agonies of hell fire and dark, followed by the prison guard's attempt to impose order.

 296 LS The Prison chaplain in the library.
 (55:25)

 Cut to the prison library, the camera dollies from right to left, the chaplain approaching the table where Alex sits reading the bible, what he will refer to as the Big Book.
 Looking again above at the image of the chapel blackboard above the altar, and the blackboard at HOME hidden by the bookcase, it is peculiarly appropriate that Kubrick now takes us to the prison library and Alex's immersion in the BIG BOOK.
-Not just any book, but the BIG book, a book perhaps that we can take here as being the prima materia of much western civilization literature.
+Not just any book, but the BIG book, a book perhaps that we can take here as being the prima materia of much of the literature of western civilization.

 Then I read a malenky bit out loud in a sort of very high type preaching goloss: '--The attempt to impose upon man, a creature of growth and capable of sweetness, to ooze juicily at the last round the bearded lips of God, to attempt to impose, I say, laws and conditions appropriate to a mechanical creation, against this I raise my swordpen--' Dim made the old lip-music at that and I had to smeck myself.